dkuiri/dkuiri.github.io/contact/index.md

 # Contact

-If you would like to get in touch regarding research discussions, collaborations, or potential postdoctoral opportunities, please feel free to contact me.
+I am currently interested in **postdoctoral opportunities** in theoretical condensed matter physics, with a focus on quantum transport and superconducting hybrid systems and welcome inquiries regarding research discussions and potential collaborations..

 ---